Ssencipe/Overhaul_Maps/README.md

 ## You can also simply just turn on the settings of the ToggleEffects mod.
 If they are not already enabled.

+# There are a LOT of map images, and some may not load in.
+To see the README without any loading issues, go to [the mod's GitHub page](https://github.com/Ssencipe/Overhaul_Maps).
+I will also update the Wiki tab above to display the maps and other information.

 # Current Maps:
 #### Adds 69 maps

-(Note: liquids, black boxes, some ropes, and other things may not appear properly on the map images)
+(Note: liquids, black boxes, some ropes, and other things may not appear properly on the map images.
+Any images that don't load can be seen in GitHub or Wiki tab.)

 ### Orbitals